-Appendix A details revenues, expenses, reserve contributions and continuity reserve balance as at December 31, 2016.
+Appendix 1 details revenues, expenses, reserve contributions and the continuity reserve balance as of December 31, 2018.

 Building Branch Functions

 The Building Code Act provides the authority for the Province of Ontario to set regulations for new construction activity and renovations respecting safety of buildings with reference to public health, fire protection, accessibility and on-site sewage systems.